Temecula Home Loans

 What is a Farm Credit loan and when do I need one?

-Farm Credit is a network of cooperative lenders chartered to serve rural America, and its consumer-lending arm (Rural 1st in California, through American AgCredit) is built specifically for rural-residential and hobby-farm property types.
+Farm Credit is a cooperative network of lenders chartered to serve rural America, and its consumer-lending arm (Rural 1st in California, through American AgCredit) is built specifically for rural-residential and hobby-farm property types.
 You typically need one when conventional has rejected the property for excess land, agricultural outbuildings, or comparable-sales scarcity.
-Rates are often slightly higher than conforming, but the program closes deals that no Wall Street loan will touch.
+Rates run slightly above conforming, but the program closes deals that no Wall Street loan will touch.

 How do appraisers value barns and arenas in Temecula?